AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_product_performance"
->title="Product Performance template"
+>title="View which products are the highest performing."
->abstract="View which products are the highest performing.<br/>**This can help you** better understand which products are most successful.<br/>**Based on what you learn, you might** do any number of things, like increase funding to successful products and decrease funding to less successful products.<br/>This template uses the Product Views, Cart Additions, Orders, Revenue, and Units metrics.
+>abstract="**This can help you** better understand which products are most successful.<br/>**Based on what you learn, you might** do any number of things, like increase funding to successful products and decrease funding to less successful products.<br/>This template uses the Product Views, Cart Additions, Orders, Revenue, and Units metrics.
 It also uses the Product dimension."

 <!-- markdownlint-enable MD034 -->